 Addendum, October 2016:

 News of the release of the jailed Israeli art dealers reached us via our network of confidants.
 According to some of our most trusted sources the seized artworks, nearly 1,000 in all have been determined to be genuine.
 The art dealers have been released, and the artworks crated, ready to be shipped back to Israel.

 Addendum, November 2016:

 In late October through early November of 2016, during the height of the U.S. presidential election visits to the website dedicated to our collection increased several hundred fold - the visits all appeared to be from Russia.
-Normally we may have only a few visits a week to our website from the Russian Federation.
-During the period surrounding the 2016 presidential election the number of hits per week approached one thousand.
+Typically we may have only a few visits a week to our website from the Russian Federation.
+During the period surrounding the 2016 presidential election, the number of hits per week approached one thousand.

-We thought it might be interesting to see if any of the apparent Russian hits were actual hits, or just robots.
+We thought it might be interesting to see if any of the apparent Russian hits were actual hits or just robots.
 Using Google Analytics, a program that we use to track activity on the site we combed through data for clues as to the precise origins of the visitor or visitors.
 Using the feature in Google Analytics which enables a user to see whether anybody accessed the embedded language translation feature of our website - a possible indication as to whether any of the visitors enabled the translation tool, which would likely indicate a human visit - we were shocked to see these messages.

 Addendum, January 2017:

 On January 10, 2017, at 4:20 pm, Eastern standard time.
 The online news source BuzzFeed released documents that were acquired from a private intelligence source said to be a retired MI6 agent.
 The released documents indicated that there was Russian interference in the 2016 presidential election.